christytan/ords-apex-dbcs/exacs-QA/ConfigureDevClient.md

 ## Introduction
 The Oracle Cloud Infrastructure marketplace provides a pre-built image with necessary client tools and drivers to build applications on Exadata Cloud Service databases.
 As an application developer you can now provision a developer image within minutes and connect it to your database deployment.

-The image is pre-configured with tools and language drivers so that you can configure a secure connection using Oracle SQL Developer, SQLCL and SQL*Plus.
+The image is pre-configured with tools and language drivers so that you can configure a secure connection using Oracle SQL Developer, SQLcl, and SQL*Plus.
-For a complete list of features, login to your OCI account, select 'Marketplace' from the top left menu and browse details on the 'Oracle Developer Cloud Image'
+For a complete list of features, login to your OCI account, select 'Marketplace' from the top left menu, and browse details on the 'Oracle Developer Cloud Image'

 ![](./images/Infra/ConfigureDevEnv/marketplace.png " ")